 Getting to Shinsaibashi: The area is most easily accessible by the subway station of the same name on Midosuji Line and the completely unpronounceable Nagahoritsurumiryokuchi Line.
 Even from Namba Station it’s just a short walk north along Mido-suji to the heart of the neighbourhood.

 Where to stay: The best hotels for sightseeing in Osaka

 Choosing where to stay in Osaka isn’t always an easy task.
 Osaka’s got a serious case of sprawl, and if you’re not sure how to narrow down your search, you’re gonna end up with a tad too much choice.

 I’d recommend sticking by either Namba or Umeda, two of the best areas to stay in Osaka.
 From each of these districts, you’ll be close to major transport routes and will be able to scoot around with ease to take on all the top activities.
 Here are a few recommendations:

 - Red Roof Inn & Suites Osaka Namba Nipponbashi: A delightful modern hotel occupying a prime location in Namba.
 Rooms feature contemporary colourful designs for homely feel.

 - InterContinental Hotel Osaka: One of the top luxury hotels in Osaka.
-Rooms are decked out with über-modern furniture and high-flyin’ city views through large picture windows.
+Rooms are decked out with über-modern furniture and high-flyin’ skyline views through large picture windows.
 Five on-site dining options including delectable French dishes paired with 20th-floor panoramas at Pierre.
 Umeda Station is just 7 minutes away by foot.